xuan-wei/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Xuan Wei is a Ph.D. candidate in the Department of Management Information Systems at the University of Arizona.
+His research interests include crowd intelligence, false news detection, intention mining in social media, etc. He received his B.S. degree in Mathematics and Applied Mathematics from the Shanghai Jiao Tong University, China.
+He has published papers in journals and conference proceedings such as TKDD, International Journal of Intelligent Systems, PACIS, and ICDE.